Kamalpreet70/Solar-Irradiance-Forecasting-system/README.md

 This project forecasts solar irradiance using various machine-learning models.

 ## Data

-The data is from NIT Jalandhar and includes the following features:
+For this project, solar irradiance data was collected from NASA's POWER PROJECT, specifically tailored to the geographical location of Jalandhar, Punjab, India.
+The dataset encompasses historical solar irradiance measurements spanning several years, providing a rich source of information for model development and evaluation.
+Additionally, meteorological data such as temperature, humidity, wind speed, and atmospheric pressure were obtained to incorporate environmental factors influencing solar irradiance variability in the region This includes the following features:
 - Temperature
 - Pressure
 - Relative Humidity